Alaska Subsistence Management

 Fiscal Year 2018 In FY18 the program received 54 applications and issued 23 awards in addition to funding 32 continuing projects from previous fiscal years.

 Fiscal Year 2019 No new awards.
-Approximately 56 continuing projects.
+Approximately 56 continuing projects will be funded.

 Authorization